turingschool/curriculum/source/projects/headcount.markdown

 * `Average proficiency on the CSAP_TCAP by race_ethnicity_Reading.csv`
 * `Average proficiency on the CSAP_TCAP by race_ethnicity_Writing.csv`

-An instance this class offers the following methods:
+An instance of this class offers the following methods:

 ##### `.proficient_by_grade(grade)`